chma0264/chma0264_9103_tut5/README.md

 # chma0264_9103_tut5

 ## About assignment
-Personally, I chose Audio as the direction for my personal work Click to play or stop the music
+Personally, I chose Audio as the direction for my personal work.

+Click to play or stop the music